dotnet/arcade/Documentation/ChoosingAMachinePool.md

 ## Test Execution
 All test execution should run through helix.
 An up to date list of helix queues can be obtained from the [Helix Queue Info Api] using the following steps.
- * Perform an HTTP GET of [https://helix.dot.net/api/2018-03-14/info/queues] with your http requesting software of choice.
+ * Perform an HTTP GET of https://helix.dot.net/api/2018-03-14/info/queues with your http requesting software of choice.
 (A web browser works fine)
  * You will be presented with a json array containing descriptions of all the queues avaliable in helix.
  * All of the queues in the list are avaliable for use in helix.
 Detailed information about machine setup can be found in the [dotnet-helix-machines] repo.
  * Submit your test jobs to helix using the [Helix Sdk].

-The definitions for all helix-managed machines are located in the [dotnet-helix-machines] repo.
-The readme in [dotnet-helix-machines] contains information on where machine setup information lives and how to change it if needed.

 [Helix Sdk]: /Documentation/VSTS/SendingJobsToHelix.md
 [Bootstrapping System]: /Documentation/Projects/NativeDependencies/NativeDependencyBootstrappingPhase1.md